Relative Accuracy Test Audit (RATA) Refresher

 Final Thoughts on RATA Load Analysis

 Operating Level Errors for Part 60 and Part 75 RATA tests are the focus of this blog post.
 However, we provide many other resources for all things RATA Testing.
-For a deep understanding of a Relative Accuracy Test Audit (RATA) and how to prepare for one, read How to Plan for a RATA test.
+To understand a Relative Accuracy Test Audit (RATA) and how to prepare for one, read How to Plan for a RATA test.
 To learn more about the activities required for 40 CFR Part 60/63 and 40 CFR Part 75 reporting, read Air Quality Compliance Reporting 101.

 Part 75 Policy Manual Question 8.30 (Load Analysis) references Section 6.5.2 of Appendix A (Flow Monitor RATAs – Special Considerations) and describes performing the load analysis in greater detail than what is provided above.
 Use these resources in planning and conducting your load analysis.